CShah44/Sellorita/README.md

 - **Advanced Customization:** Enable users to further customize ads and campaigns by adjusting color schemes, fonts, and templates.

-- **Analytics Dashboard:** Add a feature to track ad performance on social media platforms.

 - **Multi-Platform Campaign Deployment:** Allow direct posting of generated content to multiple social media accounts (e.g., Instagram, Facebook, Twitter) from within the app.

 - **Multi-Language Support:** Expand the chatbot and ad generation to support multiple languages, making Sellorita more versatile for global markets.
-- **Integration with E-commerce Platforms:** Allow integration with platforms like Shopify or WooCommerce to generate product-specific ads seamlessly.

 ## Installation